Ancient Times (when gods still walked the earth among humans)

 “Hmmm, it looks like he might be an orphan.
 His mother has not return and I do not see any other foxes nearby.”
 Nue whispered to Quan Yin who nodded in agreement.
 “What should we do with him?
 We can't leave him.
 He is too small to defend himself out here.
 Shall I go and see if I can find another female fox that can take him?”

 Quan Yin looked down at the small creature drinking the tea.
 He was so small and precious.
 She had already grown attached to him.
 In fact, he reminded her so much of the 9-tail fox spirits that guarded the peach tree of immortality.
 She did not want to give him up.
 Often seen as a mother Goddess, Quan Yin longed to have a child of her own to love and hold.
-Since she had not been given the opportunity by fates, she secretly hid her longing away.
+Since she had not been given the opportunity by fate, she secretly hid her longing away.
 Yet, here was fate giving her the opportunity to have her desire.
 Why couldn’t she be his mother?
-He was an orphan fox who be fated to death if she left him here.
+He was an orphan fox who be fated to die if she left him here.
 Could any other fox mother love him more than she could?
 She would make a better mother than any fox.
 Having decided her choice, she shook her head at Nue.

 “No need.
 I have decided I will be his mother.”